Processing timeframes

 What happens next?

-Once a decision is made, you and your employer will be notified of the outcome via email and you can start work then.
+Once a decision is made, you and your employer will be notified of the outcome via email, and you can then start work.

 We will send your card and important information to the postal address you provided in your application, unless you have advised us of a change of address.
-You should recieve your card within 28 days of the date of the decision
+Once your clearance has been issued, you should receive your physical card in the mail within 28 days.

-Remember if any of your details change, you must notify us.
-You can do this either by submitting a completed form (available from our resources section on this website) or in some cases, through the worker portal.
-If you have any questions about your change in details.
-Please contact the Worker Screening Unit on workerscreening@dsdsatsip.qld.gov.au.
-Penalties may apply if you don’t let us know.
+Remember, if any of your details change, you must notify us.
+You can do this either by submitting a completed form (available from our resources section on this website) or in some cases through the Worker Portal.
+If you have any questions about your change in details, please contact Disability Worker Screening on contactus@workerscreening.qld.gov.au.
+Penalties may apply if you don’t let us know of your change of details.